ClarkeD126/TF-Certification-Udacity-2022-Course/README.md

-Various files for Tensorflow Udacity lectures I store here for Google Colab.
+Various files for Tensorflow Udacity lectures I store here for use in Google Colab.
 Completely open source, use if you wish.